 - is able to reflect critically on the effectiveness, appropriateness, and ethics of changing behavior in public settings.

 - can apply theoretical and empirical insights from behavioral public administration in policy areas such as health, education, finance, or sustainability.

-A behavioural approach to government steering – which includes but also goes beyond ‘nudging’ - is explored in this course.
-During the course you learn what it means to take a behavioural approach to public administration.
-How does it differ from traditional policy and to what extent has a behavioural approach been taken up by governments already?
-Furthermore, you learn about opportunities and pitfalls of a behavioural approach.
+A behavioral approach to government steering – which includes but also goes beyond ‘nudging’ - is explored in this course.
+During the course students learn what it means to take a behavioral approach to public administration.
+How does it differ from traditional policy and to what extent has a behavioral approach been taken up by governments already?
+Furthermore, students learn about opportunities and pitfalls of a behavioral approach.
 You will discuss whether a behavioral approach is effective (‘does it work?’), but also whether and when it is appropriate (‘do citizens accept it?’), and ethical (‘should government do it?’).
-Finally, we explicitly study the policy process that leads to ‘behavioural’ policies.
-You learn that other actors, such as interest groups, and contextual factors, such as institutions, rules, and norms influence this process.
+Finally, we explicitly study the policy process that leads to ‘behavioral’ policies.
+Students learn that other actors, such as interest groups, and contextual factors, such as institutions, rules, and norms influence this process.

-Students enrolled in the minor Well-being by design: behavioural foundations and public policy will be placed first when this course is over-enrolled.
+Students enrolled in the minor Well-being by design: behavioral foundations and public policy will be placed first when this course is over-enrolled.